krptn/krypton/README-DJANGO.md

 ]
 ```

-In order to ensure a user is authenticated before visiting your site, you can add the loginRequired decorator from krypton.auth.django.simple.loginRequired.
+In order to ensure a user is authenticated before visiting your site, you can add the normal django login_required decorator.